angiolep/app-table/README.md

 # app-table
-A web-component table widget with fixed headers and editable cells.
+A web-component table wrapper which provides data grid with fixed headers and editable cells.

 Docs and demo are available at